bcneng/website/content/netiquette.md

 #### Best practices

+- Be specific when selecting in which channel to post, we don't want #offtopic-random to become a [big ball of mud](https://en.wikipedia.org/wiki/Big_ball_of_mud).
 - Use threads when possible to keep the conversations organized.
 - Pasting a random link sometimes does not add much value.
 Consider explaining why you did it.
 - Consider removing the link previews.